Read this Page Carefully

 Introduction to the Exam

-The pool of questions for MPA students for 2015-16 has been revised.
+The pool of questions for MPA students for 2018-19 has been revised.
 Course based questions are mostly different.
-Integrative questions have been slightly edited.
+Integrative questions are new.
 The Department reserves the right to adjust the questions administered at any time.

 The MPA Comprehensive Exam consists of two parts; a core course section and an integrative section.
 On exam day you will be required to answer two core questions and one integrative question.
 There are four possible questions for each core course.
 One question for each core course will be on the exam.
 Students select which two core corse questions they will answer.